programme-lv/fs-task-format-parser/README.md

 - added concept of ids to tests and examples
 - when parsing default file ids are assigned by lex order of filenames
 - test default ids can then be overriden by `test_id_overwrite` table
-- example default ids can be overriden by `example_id_overwrite` table
 - tests in test group can be specified by ids instead of filenames
 - ids dictate the order in which tests are run